KTamas03/deep-learning-challenge/README.md

   - The data was also then split into training and test datasets
   - The data was then scaled

-*Compiling, Training, and Evaluating the Model*
+*Compiling, Training, and Evaluating the Model:*

 I chose to have two hidden layers using "relu" activation function for both with 80 neurons for the first one and 30 neurons for the second.
 I also had an outer layer using sigmoid activation function with 1 neuron.
 ![image](https://github.com/KTamas03/deep-learning-challenge/assets/132874272/cca16c91-48ed-4668-a296-6fdef9d66b44)